Hearing Aid Manufacturers

 Starkey is the only American-owned global hearing aid manufacturer.
 It was founded by Bill Austin in 1967, initially as a single-site hearing aid repair business, acquiring Starkey Laboratories, a small mould manufacturing company, three years later.
 The business received a major shot in the arm when President Ronald Reagan started using their aids in the early 1980s.
 Since then, their 'customers' have included five US presidents and two popes.
 Today Starkey employ around 5000 people worldwide and report an annual turnover of almost $1 billion.

 Traditionally, Starkey have been best known for their custom 'in-the-ear' hearing aids, being especially adept at producing small-but-powerful CIC models.
 This talent for squeezing big functionality into a small package continued with the introduction of their Soundlens iic (the smallest, most discreet type of in-the-ear hearing aid), still the only iic to offer wireless functions.
 For many years they were also famed for industry-leading feedback control (an electronic means of stopping hearing aids from whistling during use).
-It's probably fair to say that they allowed other manufacturers to take the lead in development and innovation for a spell, but more recently they have really caught the eye with their flagship Livio AI aid, which - mated with the Thrive smartphone app - incorporates imaginative features such as heart monitor, pedometer, fall detection and language translator, among others.
+It's probably fair to say that they allowed other manufacturers to take the lead in development and innovation for a spell, but more recently they have caught the eye with their Livio AI and newest Evolve aid, which - mated with the Thrive smartphone app - incorporate imaginative features such as heart monitor, pedometer, fall detection and language translator, among others.

 The history of Danish manufacturer, GN ReSound is rather convoluted, but essentially goes back to 1943 when the company was founded under the name Danavox (which still partially survives in the public sector of the hearing aid market).
 It was acquired in 1977 by the telecommunications giant GN Store Nord and is now one of the big names in hearing aid technology, operating in over 80 countries worldwide.